Hottest week of the year!

 Tracking the Tropics

-The area of storms in the central Atlantic is getting better organized.
+The area of storms in the central Atlantic is less organized than yesterday.
 Long range models keep this over water and not affecting the United States.
 It would be named Emily.
-The yellow X near the Carolinas has a 30% chance of becoming a named storm.
+The yellow X near the Carolinas has a 10% chance of becoming a named storm.
 It will also not affect the United States.

 For up-to-the-minute alerts for the rest of our hurricane season, download our KPRC Hurricane Tracker 2 App.